vibewell25/vibewell/docs/docs/accessibility/accessibility-guide.md

 ## Overview

-This guide outlines the accessibility standards, practices, and implementation guidelines for the Vibewell platform.
+This guide outlines the accessibility standards, practices, and implementation guidelines for the VibeWell platform.
 Ensuring our application is accessible to all users, including those with disabilities, is not only a legal requirement but aligns with our core values of inclusivity and excellent user experience.

 ## Table of Contents